Bendalledj/Blue-killer/README.md

 # Blue - Killer

-This is a Python project created by the RedTeamHacker Academy students under the Guidance of Athul Sir.
 The project is an automation tool for the MS17-010 vulnerability using Metasploit.

 # Installation